 You’ve got to give it to Apple, they know how to keep you locked into the family.
 While they have fostered a loyal fanbase of iPhone users, those who have yet to convert are less likely to thanks to the brand’s aggressive exclusivity.
 Yes, we’re referring to the fact that the Apple Watch is only compatible with an iPhone.

 So, if you need some smartwatch alternatives – because we can’t all just trade-up to an iPhone when we think we want an Apple Watch – then you’ve come to the right place.

 From FitBit to Garmin, we’ve rounded up a few Apple alternatives that will more than scratch that smartwatch itch.

 This article has been updated since its original publication.

-Lots of people want smartwatches for even more nuanced fitness tracking, and that’s precisely the market that Garmin chases with the Fenix range.
-The Fenix 6 features a 1.3 inch circular always-on display, multisport tracking and enhanced heart rate and onboard oxygen saturation detection, as well as sleep tracking features.
+Lots of people want smartwatches for even more nuanced fitness tracking, and that’s precisely the market that Garmin chases with its Venu range.
+The Venu 2 Plus features a 1.3-inch circular always-on display, multi-sport tracking, enhanced heart rate and onboard oxygen saturation detection, as well as sleep tracking features.

 Editor’s note: Descriptions and features are as taken from manufacturer/seller claims on Amazon.